ibm-cloud-docs/log-analysis/agent/upgrade_logdna_agent_2.md

 {: pre}

 ## Step 4.
-Delete the LogDNA agent version 1
+Delete the logging agent version 1
 {: #upgrade_logdna_agent_2_step4}

-Run the following command to delete the LogDNA agent version 1:
+Run the following command to delete the logging agent version 1:

 ```
 kubectl delete daemonset logdna-agent -n NAMESPACE
 ```
 {: pre}

-Where `NAMESPACE` is the namespace in your cluster where the LogDNA agent version 1 is deployed.
+Where `NAMESPACE` is the namespace in your cluster where the logging agent version 1 is deployed.

 ## Step 5.
-Deploy the LogDNA agent version 2 in the cluster
+Deploy the logging agent version 2 in the cluster
 {: #upgrade_logdna_agent_2_step5}

-Choose one of the following commands to install and configure the LogDNA agent:
+Choose one of the following commands to install and configure the logging agent:

 | Location                  | Command (By using public endpoints)               |
 |--------------------------|----------------------------------------------------|